ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

-To see that outline feature in Typora I talked about before, go to your Typora document and create some headlines and sub-headlines.
-Then click View -> Outline to see a structural overview of your content.

 ### 2. Build your GitHub repository

 Git might seem intimidating when you first dig into it (I was lucky enough to have Janis personally tutor me in all things Git/GitHub).
 If you don't have a tutor, this process can still be easily broken down into steps: